WxBDM/PyNimbus/README.md

 # spc_storm_reports
-Separates SPC storm reports using Pandas
+This reads in the SPC storm reports .csv file (found here: https://www.spc.noaa.gov/climo/reports/today.html) and then seperates into seperate pandas dataframes.